-Apple is going to find tough time in gaining market share when competing with Nintendo DS and Sony PSP.
-As Nintendo made up 79% of all portable gaming hardware sales in November.
-Besides that, Apple also has to come up with a strong marketing strategy to compete with the Gillette razor/razor blade strategy of Nintendo and Sony; They sell their gaming hardware as cheap as possible and even at loss, but they gain their profit margin on the games they sold.
+Apple is going to find a tough time in gaining market share when competing with Nintendo DS and Sony PSP.
+Nintendo made up 79% of all portable gaming hardware sales in November.
+Besides that, Apple also has to come up with a strong marketing strategy to compete with the Gillette razor/razor blade strategy of Nintendo and Sony; They sell their gaming hardware as cheaply as possible and even lose, but they gain their profit margin on the games they sold.

 It’s too early to say whether Apple can break into the mobile gaming market with its iPhone and iPod.
 Can Apple compete with Nintendo DS and Sony PSP with its high price hardware and low price games?
 Will cutting the price on iPhone and iPod hardware be compensated by its profit on cheaper games than Nintendo and Sony.
 Well, these questions will be answered in the coming years, we all have to look at where the trend will go for the casual gaming experience.